dranur/REAGroup/README.md

 sudo cat /var/lib/jenkins/secrets/initialAdminPassword
 ```

-In your web browser type 'Instance IP address':8080 to access Jenkins web portal
+In your web browser type 'Instance IP address':8080 to access Jenkins web portal:

 - Login using the default password retrieved from previous step
 - Select or click on these recommended steps: Install suggested plugins -> continue as admin -> not now -> start using Jenkins -> Create a new job -> name job as 'simple-sinatra-app' -> pipeline